Omikhleia/room.js-bot/README.md

 ## Features

 * The bot keeps some persistent knowledge about itself.
-* The bot gathers persisent knowledge about the players.
+* The bot gathers persistent knowledge about the players.
-* On [extended](https://github.com/Omikhleia/room.js-ng2-cli) game worlds, the bots has some knowledge regarding its environment (inventory, room, players).
+* On [extended](https://github.com/Omikhleia/room.js-ng2-cli) game worlds, the bot has some knowledge regarding its environment (inventory, room, players).
 * Beyond that, the conversational capabilities in this template are limited.
 It is up to you to add additional conversation rules.

 ## Prerequisites